Plumsail/documents-docs/source/document-generation/pptx/pictures.rst

    :alt: Picture

-.. note:: Resizing of the image is not supported yet for PPTX templates.
+.. note:: Resizing of the image is not supported for PPTX templates yet.

 After I run the Microsoft flow, the dummy picture will be replaced with a real one.